theblockstalk/upgradeable-proxy/README.md

 1. Add (append) in new storage variables to the upgraded smart contract and use it in functions.
    - See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_, _UintAdvancedV2f_NewStorage_ and _UintAdvancedV2j_NewStorage_.
    - **Note:** New variables **must be appended** to not change the existing order of variables.
 See point 1 of _Section 3.3.2 You can't_ below
+   - See point 16 below regarding appending new fields to structures
-2. Upgrade uints, addresses, booleans, fixed sized arrays
+2. Upgrade uints, addresses, booleans, fixed sized arrays, dynamic arrays, structs and mappings
-   - See _UintSimple_, _BoolSimple_, _AddressSimple_
+   - See _UintSimple_, _BoolSimple_, _AddressSimple_, _ArraySimple_, _StructSimple_, _MapSimple_
-   - **TODO:** enums, bytes32, dynamic bytes, mapping dynamic arrays, fixed arrays
+   - **TODO:** enums, bytes32, dynamic bytes
 3. Change function logic of pre-existing functions so long as the signature does not change.
    - See contracts _UintSimple_, _UintAdvancedV2g_OverrideFunctionGetter_ and _UintAdvancedV2h_OverrideFunctionSetter_
 4. Add new functions to the upgraded contract.